cargo-deny

 Installation on Arch Linux

-cargo-deny is available in the Arch Linux community repository, you can install it via pacman as shown below:
+cargo-deny is available in the Arch Linux extra repository, you can install it via pacman as shown below:

 pacman -S cargo-deny